 Students created a project that teaches the player basic ballet stances

 A Year 5 student team presented their project of a Scratch game that teaches the player basic ballet feet positions at the 2016 Young ICT Explorers competition.
 The team connected Scratch with Makey Makey and built their own input device which you can play with your feet.
-You play the game by stepping your feet on the correct foot pad and practice ballet feet positions.
+You play the game by stepping your feet on the correct foot pad and practising ballet feet positions.
 This Scratch-Makey Makey ballet game is a beautiful, physical game which encourages creative expression.

-These student-made technology projects are just a few examples of how technology can be used to develop creative, empathetic, artistic and human-centred designs.
+As you can see, these student-made technology projects are just a few examples of how technology can be used to develop creative, empathetic, artistic and human-centred designs.
 Technology is an enabling and empowering tool that can enhance creation in any context.
-Creative types can benefit from using coding and technology as a tool to create, innovate, express and make an impact.
-Coding is creative tool for anyone.
+Creative types can benefit from using coding and technology as tools to create, innovate, express and make an impact.

 Check out our free teacher download.
 Learn to code with Scratch in 30 minutes.